Discover the Golden Retriever dog breed in this handy information center.

 Some of these you will find in many large breed pedigree dogs, and they include hip dysplasia, elbow dysplasia and PRA blindness.

-When you look for your Golden Retriever breeder, ensure that the mother and father are both PRA clear and that their hip and elbow scores are better than the breed average.
+And that their hip and elbow scores are better than the breed average.

 Cancer in Golden Retrievers

 There is some serious evidence to suggest that cancer is a real problem in Golden Retrievers.

 In a Kennel Club and British Small Animal Veterinary Asssociation report on the breed, it was shown that the cause of death attributed to cancer amounted to just under 40%.